nlesc-nano/Tutorials/docs/3_simulation_box.rst

 Generating the .psf file
 ------------------------
-We will now need to build the Protein Structure File (.psf) of our simulation box, containing the molecular-level information required to apply the force field to our system over the course of our MD trajectory (here is an `example <https://github.com/nlesc-nano/Tutorials/build_qd/docs/_files/3.box_ordered.psf.zip>`__ of what ours looks like.
+We will now need to build the Protein Structure File (.psf) of our simulation box, containing the molecular-level information required to apply the force field to our system over the course of our MD trajectory (here is an :download:`example <https://github.com/nlesc-nano/Tutorials/build_qd/docs/_files/3.box_ordered.psf.zip>`__ of what ours looks like.
 You can take a look at this `website <https://www.ks.uiuc.edu/Training/Tutorials/namd/namd-tutorial-unix-html/node23.html>`__ to get an idea of its structure).
 Let's now take a peek at its first lines:

 ::